dolbeysystems/fusion-cac-web-docs/content/colors/_index.md

 The "Physicians & Queries" viewer will be highlighted with an amber background in the Navigation Tree if the account has at least one physician query CACTWO-6136

->[!info]
+>[!note] Background Color Precedence
-Note that the amber background does not appear if the "Physician & Queries" viewer is selected because the selection background overrides the amber background.
+The amber background does not appear if the "Physician & Queries" viewer is selected because the "selected" background overrides the amber background.

 ### Code Summary (Navigation Pane)